Set Up WireGuard VPN on Ubuntu

 wg-quick up wg0

-wg-quickis a convenient wrapper around many of the common functions in
+wg-quickis a convenient wrapper for many of the common functions in

 wg.
 You can turn off the wg0 interface with